bundabrg/bcf/README.md

 explaining what the error is.

 This library is inspired by aikar's [Annotation Command Framework (ACF)](https://github.com/aikar/commands) which used before I decided on the crazy idea of writing my own to support some extra  features I felt I desperately needed for some reason.
 The name `bcf` is used in recognition of that.

 ## Features

-* Supports Bukkit (Spigot/PaperMC), Bungeecoord and Standalone
+* Supports Bukkit (Spigot/PaperMC), Bungeecoord and Standalone applications

 * Define your commands by simply extending a BaseCommand derived class (like `BukkitCommand`) and annotating it with a `@Command` to define it, with any aliases separated by a `|`.